-Unless the job you are currently is a total torture, if you are already have a stable (but perhaps less than ideal) job, there will be inertia to leave.
+If you are already have a stable (but perhaps less than ideal) job, there will be inertia to leave, unless the job you are currently is a total torture.

 In addition to the herculean effort needed to sustain a job hunt while already in a job, there is less incentive to leave a place that is comfortable and familiar for the unknown.
 Perhaps there could be the effects of Stockholm Syndrome, where you feel indebted or even affection for your current company and abandon your initial thoughts of finding another job.